waterlens/resume/resume.typ

     tr: [*Autumn 2023 - Now*],
 )[

 - This is an ongoing project in HKUST TACO Lab.
-It's an object-oriented and functional programming language with numerous advanced type system features.
-- Designed an ANF-based IR with join points support and integrated it into MLS compiler.
+- Designed an ANF-based IR with join points support and integrated it into MLsript compiler.
 - Implemented an optimizer based on it.
 It contains a non-duplicate partial inliner leveraging function splitting.
 - Implemented a C++ backend.
 Using a universal object representation, and reference counting for memory management.
 ]